Squamous-cell carcinoma of the thyroid

-Squamous-cell carcinoma of the thyroid (SCT), or thyroid squamous-cell carcinoma, is rare malignant neoplasm of thyroid gland which shows tumor cells with distinct squamous differentiation.
-The incidence of SCT is less than 1% out of thyroid malignancies.
+Squamous-cell carcinoma of the thyroid, or thyroid squamous-cell carcinoma, is rare malignant neoplasm of thyroid gland which shows tumor cells with distinct squamous differentiation.
+It comprises less than 1% of all thyroid malignancies.

 Pathophysiology

-Squamous epithelial cells are not found in normal thyroid, thus the origin of SCT is not clear.
-However, it might be a derived from the embryonic remnants such as thyroglossal duct or branchial clefts.
-Often SCT is diagnosed in one of the thyroid lobes, but not in the pyramidal lobe.
-Another possible way of SCT development can be through the squamous metaplasia of cells.
-However, that theory is also controversial, since the Hashimoto's thyroiditis and chronic lymphocytic thyroiditis (neoplasms to be showed squamous metaplasia) are not associated with SCT.
-Primary STC is usually diagnosed in both lobes of thyroid gland.
-The histopathology of STC shows a squamous differentiation of tumor cells.
+Squamous epithelial cells are not found in a normal thyroid, so the origin of Squamous-cell carcinoma of the thyroid is not clear.
+However, it might be derived from embryonic remnants such as thyroglossal ducts or branchial clefts.
+It is oftendiagnosed in one of the thyroid lobes but not in the pyramidal lobe.
+Another way it may develop is through the squamous metaplasia of cells.
+However, that theory is also controversial since Hashimoto's thyroiditis and chronic lymphocytic thyroiditis (neoplasms to be shown squamous metaplasia) are not associated with squamous-cell carcinoma of the thyroid.
+Primary squamous-cell carcinoma of the thyroid is usually diagnosed in both lobes of the thyroid gland.
+The histopathology shows a squamous differentiation of tumor cells.